con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > nges 'byung sna tshogs las 'byung ba/ /
 > 'byung ba chen po rgyu gcig po/ /

-Not turning back, not coming back, rhino,
+Not coming back, not turning back, rhino,
 The leader of the *pratyekabuddha*s,[^51-1]
 Gone forth by going forth in different ways,
 The single cause of all great elements, (51)

-[^51-1]: Vilāsavajra explains that 'rhino' refers to the *pratyekabuddha*s who lead solitary lives, whereas the following refers to *pratyekabuddha*s who congregate in groups.
+[^51-1]: Vilāsavajra explains that "rhino" refers to the *pratyekabuddha*s who lead solitary lives, whereas the following refers to *pratyekabuddha*s who congregate in groups.

-* It's possible that the ancient translation reflects 'khaḍgapratyekanāyakaḥ'. 'bse ru so sor 'dren pa ste' is not exactly transparent.
+* It's possible that the ancient translation reflects '*khaḍgapratyekanāyakaḥ*'. '*bse ru so sor 'dren pa ste*' is not exactly transparent.

 > arhan kṣīṇāsravo bhikṣur vītarāgo jitendriyaḥ |